 The trick to making this drink is to make sure that the ginger and lemongrass brew is very potent.
 So, use lots of ginger and lemongrass and the least amount of water to make a concentrate.
 That way, you can use a lot of soda water to make a really fizzy drink without drowning out the flavors of the ginger and lemongrass.

-- about 4 stalks of lemongrass (white and light green portion only), lightly pounded
+- 4 stalks lemongrass (white and light green portion only), lightly pounded

 - soda water